Linux readlink and realpath Command Tutorial for Beginners (with Examples)

 We've already discussed the ln command, which lets you create links between files.
 But there are also tools that allow you to resolve these links.

 In this tutorial, we will discuss the basics of realpath and readlink commands that are similar (if not same) in the sense that they display resolved symbolic links in output.
-But before we do that, it's worth mentioning that all examples here have been tested on Ubuntu 18.04 LTS.
+But before we do that, it's worth mentioning that all examples here have been tested on Ubuntu 18.04 LTS and on Debian 10.

 Linux realpath and readlink commands